Skip to main content

 Generalized anxiety disorder is a relatively common problem, affecting nearly 1 in 20 people.
 Typically people who experience generalized anxiety disorder will be awash in all the “what ifs” in life that can hold them back from experiencing the good things in life.
 For people with GAD, it can feel like an endless cycle of worry and fear that only compounds itself by inaction which can cause more worry and fear.
 This anxiety and fear can lead to depression ultimately when people lose hope that their anxiety will ever be cured.

-As opposed to a regular panic attack, generalized anxiety won’t necessarily cause people to skip out on their favorite things in life.
-In fact, people with GAD don’t typically suffer from regular panic attacks that can be so debilitating for so many people.
-GAD is more of an inability to “turn your mind off”.
-People will dwell on things to the point of losing touch with everything else that’s important.
-Sadly, there generally aren’t even any triggers for GAD.
-Most fears and negative thoughts caused by generalized anxiety are completely irrational in nature.
+As opposed to a regular panic attack, generalized anxiety doesn’t necessarily cause people to skip out on their favorite activities.
+In fact, people with GAD don’t typically suffer from the regular panic attacks that can be so debilitating for many.
+GAD is more about an inability to “turn your mind off.”
+People dwell on things to the point of losing touch with everything else that’s important.
+Sadly, there generally aren’t any specific triggers for GAD.
+Most fears and negative thoughts caused by generalized anxiety are completely irrational.

-Regardless of whether or not the thoughts driving the anxiety are appropriate, the feelings become very real.
+Regardless of whether the thoughts driving the anxiety are appropriate, the feelings become very real.
 GAD may even cause a lack of energy or zest for life, mimicking the symptoms of depression.
 The emotional fear from the anxiety can control your whole life.
-For example, someone with generalized anxiety may feel like it’s the end of the world to be five minutes late for a meeting, even though in reality people are late all the time and it isn’t really a big deal.
+For example, someone with generalized anxiety may feel like it’s the end of the world to be five minutes late for a meeting, even though, in reality, people are late all the time, and it isn’t really a big deal.

 Stress is a part of everyday life for everyone, no matter who you are or what you do.
 The stress felt by someone with GAD can be amplified and distorted, allowing them to feel extremely nervous about any situation.
 When someone with GAD goes to work and feels unsatisfied in their job, they may feel like their place of work is a negative environment they don’t want to be a part of anymore.
 What results is an irrational fear of returning to work which can cause a considerable amount of anxiety?